-Donald Trump’s ‘Criminal Ineptitude And Apathy’ Doomed COVID-19 Vaccination Efforts, Report Says
+Donald Trump's 'Criminal Ineptitude And Apathy' Doomed COVID-19 Vaccination Efforts, Report Says

-Donald Trump doomed the efforts to roll out the COVID-19 vaccines through his own “criminal ineptitude and apathy,” a new report claims.
+Former President Donald Trump doomed the efforts to roll out the COVID-19 vaccines through his own "criminal ineptitude and apathy," a new report claims.

 Writing for DC Report, Jillian S. Ambroz noted that Trump had no plan for the distribution of the vaccines once they were ready to roll out at the end of 2020.
 She noted that even though Trump's own White House had seen a number of outbreaks, he had done nothing to prepare for them to be distributed, which could likely lead to more unnecessary deaths.